swift-nav/libsbp/haskell/README.md

 Available on [Hackage as `sbp`](http://hackage.haskell.org/package/sbp).

+The library supports building against Stackage LTS-5, LTS-6, and LTS-8.
 To install from Hackage using `stack`:

+    $ stack install --resolver lts-6.35 sbp # (LTS-6)

+or

+    $ stack install --resolver lts-8.21 sbp # (LTS-8)

+or

-    $ stack install --resolver lts-6.25 sbp
+    $ stack install --resolver lts-5.18 sbp # (LTS-5)

-Note that we explicitly specify the `lts-6.25` resolver, `libsbp` may fail to build with more recent resolvers.
+Note that we explicitly specify the resolvers to use, as installing `libsbp` may fail to build with more recent resolvers.

+Building with cabal is possible but not supported and may fail to build.

 ## Setup